 Types of anaesthetic used in hip fracture surgery

-Spinal or epidural anaesthesia is often used during hip fracture surgery.
-In both of these you remain awake during your surgery.
-For a spinal anaesthetic, a local anaesthetic drug is injected through a needle into the small of your back to numb the nerves from your waist downwards for two to three hours.
-For an epidural anaesthetic, a small plastic tube (an epidural catheter) is passed through a needle into the small of your back.
-Through this tube, you are given local anaesthetic and pain-relieving drugs.
+Spinal anaesthesia is often used during hip fracture surgery.
+In this type of anaesthesia, you remain awake during your surgery.
+A local anaesthetic drug is injected through a needle into the small of your back to numb the nerves from your waist downwards for two to three hours.
+Less commonly, an epidural anaesthetic is used.
+For this type of anaesthesia, a small plastic tube (an epidural catheter) is passed through a needle into the small of your back.
+Through this tube, you are given local anaesthetic and pain-relieving medication.
 Again, it produces numbness in your lower body.
 Unlike a spinal anaesthetic, an epidural anaesthetic can be topped up and so the effects last longer than with a spinal anaesthetic.

 Sometimes, you may be given a general anaesthetic for surgery after a hip fracture.
 This is an anaesthetic where you are put to sleep.